hapax/hapax.github.io/assets/hacker.md

 </span>

-You don't need complicated math to share quantum secrets, size up a black hole, or guess the length of bacterial DNA;
+You don't need complicated math to share quantum secrets, size up a black hole, or probe the bacterial genome;
 just a few simple tools and the back of a napkin.
 We will follow in the footsteps of great physics hackers like [Albert Einstein](https://en.wikipedia.org/wiki/Albert_einstein) and